 What sets Sprad apart is its holistic approach to talent management.
 Unlike traditional systems that focus solely on reviews, Sprad connects performance data with employee referrals, learning paths, and engagement metrics.
 This comprehensive view enables HR teams to make strategic decisions based on complete employee lifecycle data.
 Discover more about talent development and how it integrates with modern systems.

 The platform's API-first architecture ensures seamless integration with existing workflows.
 When project milestones update in Jira, goals automatically adjust in Sprad.
-When team dynamics shift in Slack, Atlas surfaces relevant coaching opportunities.
+When team dynamics shift in Slack, Atlas surfaces relevant coaching opportunities and flags evidence you can reuse in 9-box or talent review sessions.
 This level of automation addresses the core challenge facing modern HR teams—the need for real-time, contextual performance insights without manual overhead.

 2. Personio: Streamlined Talent Management for SMEs